 the second containing a more high-level description of the processing and explaining the logic of how the personal data inputs relate to the outputs affecting individuals (this may also support you in fulfilling your obligation to explain AI decisions to individuals).

 Your DPIA should set out your roles and obligations as a controller and include any processors involved.
-Where AI systems are partly or wholly outsourced to external providers, both you and any other organisations involved should also assess whether joint controllership exists under Article 26 of the GDPR; and if so, collaborate in the DPIA process as appropriate.
+Where AI systems are partly or wholly outsourced to external providers, both you and any other organisations involved should also assess whether joint controllership exists under Article 26 of the UK GDPR; and if so, collaborate in the DPIA process as appropriate.

 If you use a processor, you can illustrate some of the more technical elements of the processing activity in a DPIA by reproducing information from that processor.
 For example, a flow diagram from a processor’s manual.
 However, you should generally avoid copying large sections of a processor’s literature into your own assessment.